 Research Agenda

 My research agenda examines the interplay of Diversity, Dominance, and Discrimination (3D) in the private ordering of capital markets, corporations, and educational institutions.
-I bridge law, social psychology, and organizational sociology to examine how laws, doctrines, and ideologies—especially those claiming to promote equality—reproduce the very racial hierarchy law seeks to remove.
-Across my projects, I develop and apply a sociocultural model of discrimination that foregrounds dominance—as opposed to racial bias or animus—as the primary force operating through legal, institutional, and psychological mechanisms for sustaining racial inequality.
-The model undergirds a normative call for a shift in our we conceptualize DEI, civil rights, and the relationship between anti-discrimination and private law.
+I bridge law, social psychology, and organizational sociology to examine how legal tools, doctrines, and ideologies—especially those claiming to promote equality—reproduce the very racial hierarchy that law purports to redress.
+Across my projects, I develop and apply a model of discrimination that foregrounds dominance—as opposed to racial bias or animus—as the primary force operating through legal, institutional, and psychological mechanisms to sustain racial inequality.
+The model undergirds a normative call for a shift in our we conceptualize DEI and race-consciousness, civil rights, and the relationship between anti-discrimination and private law.

-This stream investigates how legal tools, doctrines, and institutional practices—especially in private law—are used to preserve racial hierarchy under the veneer of inclusion.
-I examine how private agreements (such as venture capital contracts and corporate nondisclosure agreements) and regulatory regimes (like SEC disclosure rules or compliance frameworks) structure control, suppress accountability, and enable symbolic diversity without redistributing power.
-This work centers on venture capital, corporate governance, and tech policy to reveal how legal structures often reproduce dominance—even as firms and founders appear to be participating equitably in the market.
+This stream investigates how the legal tools & doctrines—especially those in private law—both legitimize and coalesce with practices of corporate formation and governance in ways that preserve racial hierarchy, while performing inclusion.
+Here, I examine how private agreements (such as venture capital contracts and corporate nondisclosure agreements) and regulatory regimes (like SEC disclosure rules or compliance frameworks) structure control, suppress accountability, and enable symbolic inclusion without redistributing power.

 Implicit social Dominance & The Future of Anti-Discrimination Law